Skip to main content

 Beyond this continued review, Mr. Sullivan, perhaps you could talk a little bit more about what more we need to be doing around federal commercial lands that are in the hands of the federal government.

-It was good to hear the announce several months ago a change in mandate for the Canada Lands Company to ensure at least 20% affordability.
+It was good to hear the minister announce several months ago a change in mandate for the Canada Lands Company to ensure at least 20% affordability.
 I'd like to see that rise higher than 20%, but it's certainly a good start.

 There's a severe limitation on access to federal lands because there's a fund, the federal lands initiative, where the government essentially buys land from itself and then makes it available to municipalities and non-profits to develop.